harshini8-10/Mushroom-Mystery/README.md

 5. Participate in Kaggle Contest: Compete with other data scientists and secure a top rank.

 ## Key Files
-Mushroom_Mystery.ipynb: The Jupyter Notebook with data processing, analysis, and model training code.
+Mushroom_Mystery.ipynb : The Jupyter Notebook with data processing, analysis, and model training code.

-train.csv: Training dataset with target labels.
+train.csv : Training dataset with target labels.

-test.csv: Test dataset without target labels.
+test.csv : Test dataset without target labels.

-Mushroom3a.csv: Final predictions for Kaggle submission.
+Mushroom3a.csv : Final predictions for Kaggle submission.

 ## Technologies Used
 **Programming Language:** Python